 What follows is mostly another revised subset of the research i pursued on Appalachian plants while in graduate school.
 Much of the information has credence for other areas of the temperate world as well.

-Literally hundreds of hours of determined work and thousands of dollars of educational investment are represented here. i continue to just get by economically and the debt from my student loans still looms large. i will greatly appreciate any compensation for my efforts if you find this information or that of any other classes here of value.
+Literally hundreds of hours of determined work and thousands of dollars of educational investment are represented here. i continue to just get by economically and the debt from my student loans and educational travels still looms large. i will greatly appreciate any compensation for my efforts if you find this information or that of any other classes here of value.